nxskok/seaiceR/README.md

   - Ward’s cluster analysis with missing values included: a dendrogram followed by a map with the locations colour-coded by cluster.
   - A repeat of the above but with missing values removed first: a dendrogram followed by a map.
-I’m not very happy with the dendrograms; I like the `rect.hclust` output with rectangles better.
-    Here, the clusters are indicated by the colour of the labels at the bottom.
+I rewrote the dendrogram code to use `dendrogram` from `ggdendro`, but with `rect.hclust`-like rectangles to show which location is in which cluster.
   - A scree plot for determining the number of clusters in a K-means analysis.
 This one has an elbow at 4, indicating 4 clusters.
   - A map of the locations with the K-means clusters colour-coded.